mth229/mth229.github.io/index.md

 ImageFile("figures/projects/ijulia.png")
 ```

-The above graphic is from the main web page for `julia`
+The above graphic was grabbed from the main web page for `julia`
 (julialang.com) and shows the `IJulia` notebook with some graphics
 provided by the `Gadfly` package.